 Anna Baumann, Research and Policy Associate

 Anna Baumann is Research and Policy Associate at the Kentucky Center for Economic Policy.
 She joined the staff in February 2013.
-Previously, Anna served as a ministries coordinator in the Episcopal Church, an AmeriCorps volunteer in Los Angeles and a Rotary Ambassadorial Scholar in Durban, South Africa.
-After marrying into and working for Lazy Eight Stock Farm in Paint Lick, Kentucky, she also considers herself a farmer.
+Previously, Anna has worked in the Episcopal Church and in faith-based, non-profit organizations advocating for economic and social justice.
+She and her family are small business owners of Lazy Eight Stock Farm in Paint Lick.
 Anna has a master’s in Development Studies from the University of KwaZulu-Natal in Durban, South Africa and a bachelor’s in English from Berry College in Rome, Georgia.

 Ashley Spalding, Research and Policy Associate

 Ashley Spalding is Research and Policy Associate at the Kentucky Center for Economic Policy.
 She joined the staff in October 2011.
 Ashley has conducted research on social and economic policies affecting low-income families for over a decade.
 Her doctoral and postdoctoral research projects at the University of South Florida focused on low-income housing and education, respectively.
 Ashley holds a PhD in Applied Anthropology from the University of South Florida, an MA in Anthropology from the University of South Carolina and a BA in English from Samford University.
 A Kentucky native, Ashley is thrilled to have returned to the area to live and work.